N. Personnel records

 Several of the Act's exceptions protect public employees' privacy.
 Information revealing home addresses, home telephone numbers, and Social Security numbers of current or former governmental officials and employees as well as certain peace officers and security officers is protected.
 Tex.
 Gov’t Code § 552.117.
 Further, information that reveals whether such persons have family members is also exempt from disclosure unless such persons choose to allow public disclosure pursuant to a procedure outlined in the Act.
 Tex.
 Gov’t Code §§ 552.117; 552.024.
 Photographs of peace officers (even in personnel files) generally are not public.
 Tex.
 Gov’t Code § 552.119.
 However, a peace officer's photograph after he has died is not exempt from disclosure.
 Id.; Tex.
 Att'y Gen. ORD-536 (1989).
 An employee's W-4 tax form, I.Q. score, psychological testing results, and certain financial records are confidential under a constitutional or common law right of privacy.
 Tex.
 Gov’t Code § 552.101; Tex.
 Att'y Gen. ORD-600 (1992) (discussing in detail a wide variety of personnel records).
 Personnel evaluations are also exempted.
 See Tex.
 Att'y Gen. ORD-600 (1992).
 However, privacy interests may not protect certain employee accident reports and insurance and benefits information.
 Tex.
 Att'y Gen. ORD-600 (1992).

-Closed, except to employee, if involve “personal documents”, which include “information in any files maintained to hire, evaluate, promote, or discipline any employee of a public agency, information in any files relating to personal finances, medical or psychological facts concerning any individual or corporation.”
+Closed, except to the employee, if they involve “personal documents” which include “information in any files maintained to hire, evaluate, promote, or discipline any employee of a public agency, information in any files relating to personal finances, medical or psychological facts concerning any individual or corporation.”
 See 1 V.S.A. § 317(c)(7).

 Personnel records concerning identifiable individuals are generally excluded.
 Contracts between public officers and a public body may not be withheld.
 Va.
 Code Ann. § 2.2-3705.1.1.
 Personnel records of a terminated employee must be produced under the Act where that employee waives all claims of confidentiality.
 Concerned Citizens for Educational Excellence v.
 Richmond Sch.
 Bd., 43 Va.
 Cir.
 209, 210 (Richmond Cir.
 Ct.
 1997).